-The 15 National Parks in Spain
+15 National Park in Spain

 The Canary Islands is an archipelago and Tenerife, which has a subtropical climate, the same as the other islands, is the biggest one of them.
-Its capital Santa Cruz de Tenerife was founded in May 1494.
+They founded its capital Santa Cruz de Tenerife in May 1494.

 The Teide National Park

 El Teide which is situated on the island of Tenerife is one of the most visited parks in Europe and also ranks high worldwide.
 This mountain is the highest mountain in Spain with its 3.718 meters.
-It is of volcanic origin and from the sea floor, it stands at 7500 meters.
+It is of volcanic origin and from the seafloor; it stands at 7500 meters.
 The last eruption happened in 1909.

-The National Park has an area of18.900 hectares (47.000 acres) and was named World Heritage Site by UNESCO in 2007.
+The National Park has an area of 18.900 hectares (47.000 acres) and was named World Heritage Site by UNESCO in 2007.
 A big international astronomical observatory is located on its slopes.
 The similarity of the Teide to the Mars landscape has brought the scientist to test robotic vehicles in the area.

 The Teide was considered a sacred mountain by the Guanches, the first aboriginal Berber inhabitants of the island.
 It is thought that they migrated there at around 1000BC.
-This park offers the visitor some breathtaking views, some good hikes and a big variety of Fauna and Flora.
+This park offers the visitor some breathtaking views, some good hikes, and a big variety of Fauna and Flora.

 Donana National Park